irving-statek/open-pnp-wiki/Nozzle-Tip-Calibration-Setup.md

 # Advanced Calibration Setup
 ## Calibration Z Offset
+Whenever possible, you should aim to detect an edge/contour (outer or inner diameter) that delineates the lower-most contact surface on the nozzle tip.
+When a part is picked, it will come into contact with the lower-most surface, so this is where we want to measure the run-out.
+Therefore, whenever possible, you should _not_ actually use a **Calibration Z Offset**.

+Having said that, there are basically two use cases for the **Calibration Z Offset**:
+- To calibrate the bare nozzle, see the [section treating this, below](#calibrating-the-bare-nozzle).
-On some nozzle tips the feature best captured by computer vision may be a bit up on the nozzle tip.
-For instance a large cup shaped nozzle tip might have an air hole receded quite a bit.
-For best precision and focus you can compensate that with the Calibration Z Offset.
+- On some nozzle tips the contact surface contour might not have a sharp enough edge, or might otherwise be hard to reliably detect in computer vision.
+So it might be better to detect a sharper contour that happens to be further up Z. For instance a large "rubberized" cup shaped nozzle tip might have an air hole receded quite a bit.
+For best precision and focus you can compensate that with the **Calibration Z Offset**.

 ## Automatic Recalibration
 OpenPNP will automatically recalibrate the nozzle tips as needed.
 The following triggers can be defined: